 To give your cuttings an extra boost you could use some rooting hormone.

 If you’d prefer to have all of your cuttings in one place and don’t want to litter your windowsills with wine bottles & containers we recommend creating a propagation box.

 They’re simple to make so here’s we make ours.

 - Start by choosing a clear box that allows ventilation

 - Add a layer of drainage to the bottom.

 - Place in a warm bright spot like a windowsill or under a grow light and wait for your roots to grow!

-Good Luck & don’t forget to show us if you’ve decided to experiment!
+Good luck & don’t forget to let us know on socials if you’ve decided to experiment! ✂️